Slaedr/FVENS/Readme.md

 --------
 The following libraries are required:
 - [Boost](http://www.boost.org/), present in the default package repositories of all GNU/Linux distributions
-- The [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) matrix library (preferably the development version, or version 3.3.4) - needs an environment variable called EIGEN_DIR to be set to the top-level Eigen directory
+- The [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) matrix library (preferably the development version, or version 3.3.4) - needs a variable called EIGEN3_ROOT to be set to the top-level Eigen directory
-- [PETSc](http://www.mcs.anl.gov/petsc/) version 3.8 for sparse linear solvers
+- [PETSc](http://www.mcs.anl.gov/petsc/) version 3.8 for sparse linear solvers; needs PETSC_DIR and PETSC_ARCH set
 - Optionally, [BLASTed](https://github.com/Slaedr/BLASTed) sparse linear algebra library - needs an environment variable called BLASTED_DIR to be set to the top level BLASTed source directory and BLASTED_BIN_DIR to be set to the BLASTed build directory.

+The variables needed can either be passed as arguments to CMake during configuration (see below) or set as environment variables.
 OpenMP will be used if available (default builds of GCC on most GNU/Linux distributions have this, for instance).

 To build, issue